Stealing Heaven: Production

 The picture was filmed on location in Yugoslavia.
-Denholm Elliott had worked with Donner before, having starred in Nothing But the Best (1964).
+Denholm Elliott had worked with Clive Donner before, having starred in Nothing But the Best (1964).

 Reception

 Michael Wilmington of the Los Angeles Times called the movie "fascinatingly retrograde", as it "suggests the ‘60s: decade of turbulence, idealism, sex and riot."
 He notes that the director, Clive Donner, had made his best known films in that decade, such as The Caretaker (1963) and What’s New, Pussycat?
 (1965).
-Wilmington is critical of the production and the characterizations and he objects to the omission of the couple’s important surviving love-letters, but he finds the actors easy to watch.
-"De Lint glows with dedication, Thompson tosses her great Cosmo cover-girl mane ravishingly.
+Wilmington is critical of the production and the characterizations and he objects to the omission of the couple’s important surviving love-letters, but he finds the actors easy to watch. "de Lint glows with dedication, Thomson tosses her great Cosmo cover-girl mane ravishingly.
 Elliott is a fine, squirrelly, sweating villain."